NOAA-OWP/NextGen_Regionalization/README.md

 A few notes:

-  - **Status**: Currently the framework focuses on regionalization in HUC-01; extending to the CONUS region might require adjustments to the scripts
+  - **Status**: Currently the framework focuses on regionalization in HUC-01; extending to the CONUS region would require adjustments to the scripts
   - **./scripts**: A collection of scripts related to computing catchment attributes and generating donor-receiver pairings
   - **./fihm/scripts**: A collection of scripts related to generating ngen realization files and processing/analyzing the outputs for the FIHM MVP
   - **./agu2022**: A collection of scripts related to deriving the attributes, conducting donor-receier pairing in HUC-01, generating realization files for various scenarios, and evaluating/visualizing the results for the AGU 2022 MVP